nautobot/nautobot/nautobot/docs/additional-features/computed-fields.md

 # Computed Fields

-Computed fields are largely based on custom fields.
+Computed fields are very similar in design and implementation to custom fields.
 See the overview of [Custom Fields](./custom-fields.md).
-As the name suggests, computed fields serve the need for a custom field where the value is generated using data that Nautobot stores in it's database.
+As the name suggests, computed fields serve the need for a custom field where the value is generated using data that Nautobot stores in it's database and merging it into a Jinja2 template and associated filters.

-As an example, for use by some automation system, you might want to be able to have an automatically generated field on the Device model that combines the name of the device and the uppercased site name.
-To do that, you would define a Jinja template for this field that looks like such:
+As an example, within your automation system, you may want to be able to have an automatically generated field on the Device model that combines the name of the device and the uppercased site name.
+To do that, you would define a Jinja2 template for this field that looks like such:

 ```jinja2
 {{ obj.name }}_{{ obj.site.name | upper }}
 ```

-!!! note
+!!! important
     Every time an object with this computed field is loaded, the template gets re-rendered with the currently available data.
-It's important to note that these rendered values are not stored in the database; only the template is.
+These rendered values are not stored in the database; only the Jinja2 template is stored.

 ## Creating Computed Fields

-Computed fields can be created through the Nautobot UI under Extensibility > Computed Fields.
+Computed fields can be created through the Nautobot UI under **Extensibility > Computed Fields**.

 Each computed field must have a slug and a label.

 - Slug must be a simple, database-friendly string, e.g. `device_with_site`
 - Label is used as the human-friendly display name for this field in the UI, for example, `Device With Site`.